The Directors of Scottish Rural Action are elected by the membership each year to govern the organisation.

 Cathleen enjoys the outdoor life.
 She enjoys walking and gardening and is trying to grow more, enjoying the freshness, quality and taste of growing her own fruit and vegetables.
-She was elected as a Director at the AGM on 16th November 2018.
+She was elected as a Director of SRA at the AGM on 16th November 2018.

 Claire Taylor grew up on a farm outside Ayr, in the south-west coast of Scotland, where her family run a small herd of Belted Galloway cattle.
 Breaking the family tradition of becoming a vet, she studied International Relations and Politics at the University of Edinburgh and after graduating, worked for BBC Scotland for three years in News, predominantly working on election programmes.